 For many coffee buyers, especially in specialty coffee, this means that Sumatra coffee isn’t that appealing.
-However, many old-school coffee drinkers appreciate a dark and brooding character when it comes to coffee, so for them, it might be worth checking out.
+However, many old-school coffee drinkers appreciate a dark and brooding character when it comes to coffee.

 Is Sumatra a dark roast?

-A lot of people think that coffee from Sumatra is necessarily a dark roast, but this is entirely up to the roaster who deals with this bean.
-In your case, this probably means an American roaster or coffee company.
+A lot of people think that coffee from Sumatra is necessarily a dark roast, but location and roast profile doesn’t have anything to do with each other.
+It’s up to the roastmaster how he wants to roast a certain bean.
+In your case, this probably means your local coffee company or artisan roaster.

-Starbucks and similar chains buy vast quantities of coffee from this region of the world and roast it quite dark to use it as a base in their espresso blends.
-This is maybe what has given birth to the idea of a specific ‘Sumatra roast.’
+Starbucks buy up huge amounts of Sumatran coffee and roast it quite dark to use it as a base in their espresso blends or as a single origin.
+This might be what has given birth to the idea of a somehow darker than usual ‘Sumatra roast.’

 Types of coffee grown on Sumatra

-There’s a wide range of coffee grown in Indonesia.
+There’s a wide range of coffee produced in Indonesia.
 This is due to the long history of coffee here, compared to most other places.